-This upholstered chair had a broken back leg that looked like someone glued before, but it didn’t hold.
-It was broken right where the dowels connect it to the stretchers.
-Fitting and gluing it back together was not going to work this time.
+This upholstered chair had a broken back leg.
+It looked like someone had glued it before, but it didn’t hold.
+The leg was broken where the dowels connect it to the stretchers.
+Just gluing it back together again was not going to hold.

-To avoid future problems, it was decided to replace the leg.
+To avoid future problems, I decided to replace the leg.
 Here’s what was done.

 First, the chair was set upside down on the work bench.
-Then the staples were removed as the fabric was carefully pulled away from the leg.
+Then the staples were removed so the fabric could be pulled away from the leg.

 Next, all the pieces to the leg were removed and the old glue was scraped from the connecting area.

-A new leg was made out of mahogany and fitted.
-Then glued and clamped.
+A new leg was made out of mahogany, fitted, glued, and clamped tight.

-Once the clamps were removed, one last dowel was inserted to secure the leg to the front-to-back stretcher.
+Once the clamps were removed, one last dowel was inserted to secure the leg to the side stretcher.
 It was then ready for finish.